layer5io/layer5/collections/_projects/image-hub.md

 ---
 layout: project
 title:  "WebAssembly - Image Hub"
 description: "Image Hub is a sample application written to run on Consul for exploring WebAssembly modules used as Envoy filters.
-This demo application has been enabled by experimental works of Nic Jackson of HashiCorp, and Kanishkar J, Lee Calcote, and other contributors of Layer5."
+This demo application has been enabled by the experimental work of Nic Jackson (HashiCorp), Kanishkar J, Lee Calcote, and other contributors of Layer5."
 author:
   twitter: layer5
 image: